Compact fridge: how much does a C energy label save compared to F?

 C saves the CO2 emission of a 2360km flight

 With an energy-efficient compact fridge, you can save an amount of CO2 emissions similar to the emissions of a 2360km flight.
 To give you a better idea of this comparison, that's the distance between Schiphol and Crete in Greece in a straight line.
-That means a C compact fridge saves as much emissions as a one-way trip to a reasonably far-away holiday destination.
+That means a C compact fridge saves as much emission as a one-way trip to a reasonably far-away vacation destination.
 How many CO2 is that exactly?
-That would be 514.56kg.
+That's 514.56kg.

 F needs 26 trees to grow for 1 year